ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

         robot_base_frame: base_link
         ...

-The ``global_costmap`` setup will look mostly identical to the ``local_costmap`` configuration in terms of our changes.
+The ``global_costmap`` setup will look mostly identical to the ``local_costmap`` configuration in terms of our changes, but we will also increase the size of the costmap to 50x50 and make it a rolling window.
 For the rest of the parameters you may configure on the ``global_costmap`` it depends on what other sensors you have available.
 For our testing, we chose to remove the static layer, and use observations from a lidar sensor mounted on the robot.

 .. code-block:: yaml